Certifying Quantum States with Uniform Measurements: Introduction

 In this paper we propose a novel protocol for quantum state certification, leveraging the experimental feasibility of parallel operations on atomic platforms.
 Our protocol utilizes only \textit{uniform measurements}, i.e., single-qubit projection measurements along an arbitrary but qubit-independent direction.
-Experimentally, this is tantamount to first applying a uniform single-qubit rotation prior to a computational basis measurement, which can be achieved by applying a global laser pulse on all the atoms or ions simultaneously.
-Despite its immediate experimental relevance~\cite{vankirk2022,Mark2024}, this setup has not been extensively explored.
+Experimentally, this is tantamount to first applying a uniform single-qubit rotation prior to a computational basis measurement, which can be achieved by applying a global laser pulse on all the atoms or ions simultaneously, see Fig.~\ref{fig:intro}(b).

+Despite its immediate experimental relevance~\cite{vankirk2022,Mark2025}, this setup has not been extensively explored.
 Here we find that uniform measurements are capable of certifying certain quantum states.
 Among them, an especially interesting example is a family of \textit{graph states}, which serve as the resource for measurement-based quantum computation~\cite{raussendorf2003measurement,briegel2009measurement}.
+Preparation and verification of such states have been a central target of current experiments, as demonstrated on platforms including the photon--quantum dot system~\cite{Schwartz2016}, the Rydberg atom array~\cite{Bluvstein2022}, and the photon--atom system~\cite{Thomas2022}.
+In these and related works, verification typically relies on stabilizer measurements that are technically demanding.
+Our protocol replaces them with uniform global operations, providing an immediately friendlier alternative to these platforms.

 In the following, we first characterize the capability of uniform measurements.
 After a few illuminating simple examples, we discuss how to certify certain graph states.
 We provide a sample-efficient certification algorithm with a proved performance guarantee, using only uniform measurements.
-We also propose an experimental scheme based on the Rydberg atom array, where this ideas in the work can be put to good use.
-We conclude with a discussion of possible further extensions.
+We also propose an experimental scheme based on the Rydberg atom array operated in analog mode.
+We conclude with a discussion of the broader architectural relevance and possible further extensions.